 d) Avoid applying for multiple credit products at once

-Irrespective of whether you’re currently New to Credit (NTC) or already have a credit score, you can use our OneScore App to get your free CIBIL and Experian credit score and credit report every month.
+Irrespective of whether you’re currently New to Credit (NTC) or already have a credit score, you can use our OneScore App to check your free CIBIL and Experian credit score and credit report every month.
 Checking your credit score and credit report regularly instills discipline and also helps in getting errors corrected.